LearningOS/rCore-Tutorial-Guide-2025S/source/index.rst

-.. rCore-Tutorial-Guide-2024S documentation master file, created by sphinx-quickstart on Thu Oct 29 22:25:54 2020.
+.. rCore-Tutorial-Guide-2024A documentation master file, created by sphinx-quickstart on Thu Oct 29 22:25:54 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-rCore-Tutorial-Guide 2024 春季学期
+rCore-Tutorial-Guide 2024 秋季学期
 ==================================================

 .. toctree::